theima/ein/README.md

 #### View Template

-A component uses the same template as a [view](#view-template), with the difference being that a components view template will get attributes instead of a model.
+A component uses the same template as a [view](#view-template), with the difference being that a components view template will get properties instead of a model.

 #### Inserted Content
 Components can have a slot as well and content can be inserted into components.
 Elements inserted this way will be available for (selecting)[#select] but their content will be filled using the parents model.